chenjianjx/srb4j/documents/userguide/social-integration/facebook_mobile.md

 # Facebook Login for Mobile Clients

-You will integrate Google's Android/IOS SDK, get the access token after user has signed-in, and send the token to http://your-backend/token/new/social/by-token/google/mobile
+You will integrate Facebook's Android/IOS SDK, get the access token after user has signed-in, and send the token to http://your-backend/token/new/social/by-token/google/mobile

 # Steps for Android